patriciaiwong/Pandemic_FinalProject/README.md

 <img src="images/gender.png" width="500">

-## Comparison of Confirmed Cases, Deaths and Recovered Cases Worldwide Using Tableau:
+## Worldwide Data Comparison Using Tableau:

 Three graphs were created using Tableau to compare the total amount of confirmed cases, deaths and recovered cases worldwide.
 A fourth graph was created to compare the same factors for the countries with the highest numbers: China, France, Germany, Iran, Italy, Spain and the U.S.